Just-Feeshy/Just-Feeshy/README.md

-### Hey! my name is Diego, but I prefer to be called Feeshy because it’s funny.
+### Hey!
+My name is Diego, but I prefer to be called Feeshy because it’s funny.

 <br />